IanRPage/PhantomPositions/README.md

-We created PhantomPositions to address this problem using different data science techniques, and to compare performance across each method in hopes of identifying the most effective way to identify phantom job postings.
+We created PhantomPositions to address this problem using different data science techniques, and to compare performance across each method in hopes of identifying the most effective technique for detecting phantom job postings.

 ## Project Setup